-Lockout / tagout / tryout is a three-part procedure that is designed to protect you from accidental or unexpected start-up of equipment.
+Lockout-Tagout-Tryout is a three-part procedure designed to protect you from accidental or unexpected start-up of equipment.

 This procedure serves four important purposes:

 1. To protect the person working on the equipment.
 2. To protect other workers in the area.
 3. To protect the equipment.
 4. To serve as a communication device for the above three.

 This is usually done in conjunction with a safe work permit.

-The "Lockout" involves the use of a specific lock or locks to insolate equipment from all energy sources.
+The "Lockout" involves the use of a specific lock or locks to isolate equipment from all energy sources.
 These sources may include air, water, electricity or hydraulic power.
 Once the shut-off devices have been identified, personal locks are attached to each device.

-The "Tagout" requires a specific lockout tag to be completed and attached with each lock that is placed on an insolation device.
-The complete tag will usually have your lock number, name, department, equipment identification, and reasons why the equipment is down.
+The "Tagout" requires a specific lockout tag to be completed and attached with each lock that is placed on an isolation device.
+The completed tag will usually have your lock number, name, department, equipment identification, and reason why the equipment is down.

 The "Tryout" requires that you physically attempt to turn on all power switches and devices once the equipment has been locked out.
-This is your final check and assurance that the equipment has been insolated from all power sources.

-Once the equipment has been insolated and locked out by following the proper steps, no one should be able to start the equipment.
-They would not be able to do so until you have completed the necessary work and remove your personal locks from each power switch or device.
+This is your final check and assurance that the equipment has been isolated from all power sources.
+Once the equipment has been isolated and locked out by following the proper steps, no one should be able to start the equipment.
+They would not be able to do so until you have completed the necessary work and removed your personal locks from each power switch or device.

-Lockout / Tagout / Tryout is a simple procedure that is designed to prevent an accident such John's.

-This procedure is the Key to Your Safety when working on equipment.
+Lockout-Tagout-Tryout is a simple procedure that is designed to prevent an accident such as John's.
+It's the key to your safety when working on equipment.